Final version due to appear in The Routledge Encyclopedia of Philosophy Online (edited by T. Crane), Routledge: London

 ——.
 (2008).
 Supersizing the mind.
 Oxford: Oxford University Press.

-(This book pulls together many years of Clark’s work on extended cognition into a coherent and highly readable monograph.
-An Appendix contains the original ‘Extended mind’ paper and there is a useful foreword by David Chalmers.)
+(This book pulls together many years of Clark’s work on extended cognition.
+There is a foreword by David Chalmers and an Appendix that reprints their ‘Extended mind’ paper.)

 ——.
 (2009).
 ‘Spreading the joy?
 Why the machinery of consciousness is (probably) still in the head’, Mind, 118: 963–93.